amalbsasidharan98/SQL-ASSIGNMENT-ENTRI/README.md

  11. Find the total population for each country in the Persons table.
  12. Find countries in the Persons table with a total population greater than 50,000
  13. List the total number of persons and average rating for each country, but only for countries with more than 2 persons, ordered by the average rating in ascending order.

+## ASSIGNMENT 6 SQL- UNIONS AND JOINS

+Consider the Country table and Persons table that you created earlier and perform the following:

+ (1)Perform inner join, Left join, and Right join on the tables.

+(2)List all distinct country names from both the Country and Persons tables.

+ (3)List all country names from both the Country and Persons tables, including duplicates.

+ (4)Round the ratings of all persons to the nearest integer in the Persons table